 How can I learn more about the Food Systems Impact Collaborative?

-A few webinars have been held for your review and more webinars and office hours (meet with the program Fellow and other team members) will be held in December and January:
+A few webinars have been held for your review.
+More webinars and “office hours” (meet with the Program Fellow, key informants, or the organizing committee) will be held starting in Spring 2018.

 - “Learn About the Food Systems Impact Collaborative” (30 minutes)